thomas-kl1/php-combine-conditions/README.md

 ## Running the tests

+The tests are placed in the `tests` directory, at the root of the library.

 *No tests available yet!*

 ## Contributing

-Any help is welcome, feel free to raise issues and open pull requests.
+Any help is welcome, feel free to raise issues or to open pull requests.
+Further details in the [CONTRIBUTING.md](CONTRIBUTING.md).

 ### TODO List